AugusGuarna/60-days-of-kata/README.md

 # 60-days-of-kata
-Solutions to the 60 days of kata challenge by Codewars
+Here I'll upload some solutions to the 60 days of kata challenge by Codewars
+This is just a bored student trying to learn while having fun during the summer break in Argentina